merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 If you have [Homebrew](http://brew.sh/) installed on your computer, all you need to do is to run this to have anvi'o installed, and skip the rest of this page (although we suggest you to run `brew doctor` in your terminal first to make sure everything is good to go):

-{:.notice}
-Homebrew will take a couple of days to update with `v3`, and we will remove this message as soon as it does!

 ``` bash
 brew install homebrew/science/anvio
 ```